 I started this

-page over 12 years ago for purposes of exploring practical moderate
+page over 12 years ago for purposes of exploring practical and affordable

-cost ways to get HD stereo-surround sound into compact portable
+methods to get HD stereo-surround sound into compact portable and

 CHOICES USING EXTERNAL CAMERA MIC JACKS

 and advanced optics resulted in greatly shrunk case size,and

 more features at much lower cost.
 Many more camcorders are amazingly

 lightweight and tiny these days, and this naturally makes handsfree

 2014 available cameras sporting external audio input jacks.

 in point is the still 'point-n-shoot' flashcard cameras are now

 commonly with full feature video function for 1080(i/P) video,